ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

     Specifies the prefix of the name of the VIRTEL terminal which will be used to connect to the application.
 The value $LINE$ in the “Pseudo Terminals” field indicates that this transaction is reserved for HTTP connections using non-predefined terminals (see :ref:`“HTTP connections with non-predefined LU names”<#_V457CN_ForceLUNAME>`).

 Logmode
     The name of the new LOGMODE that **MUST** be used to connect to the application.
-This overrides any LOGMODE parameter specified in the URL.
+This overrides any LOGMODE parameter specified in the URL or in an identification scenario.

 How started
     Represents the desired startup mode for the transaction.
 Permissible values are as follows: